Last updated on March 15th, 2019

 How To Make Curd Rice Step by Step

-Pressure cook 3/4 cup rice with 3 cups of water for 3-4 whistles.
-The rice should ne mushy.
-You can also mash the hot rice a bit.
-Allow the rice to reach room temperature.
+Pressure cook 3/4 cup rice with 3 cups of water for three whistles.
+Mash the cooked rice and let cool to room temperature.

-Boil and cool 1/2 cup milk to room temperature.
-Whisk 1 cup curd very well.
+Boil 1/2 cup milk and cool to room temperature.
+Also whisk 1 cup curd very well.

-Mix rice, milk, curd and required salt.
-Mix very well with a ladle.
+Now mix rice, milk, curd and required salt well with a ladle.

-Heat 2 teaspoons sesame oil in a pan.
-Temper with mustard seeds, urad dal, chana dal, green chilies and curry leaves.
-You can also add minced ginger.
+Heat 2 teaspoons sesame oil in a pan and temper with mustard seeds, urad dal, chana dal, green chilies, curry leaves.
+You can also add minced ginger if you like.

-Add the tempering to the prepared rice.
-Also add grated carrots, pomegranate, grapes and mix well.
+Add the tempering to the prepared curd rice.
+Also add grated carrots, pomegranate, grapes.
+Mix well.

 Curd Rice Recipe